Sohail702/Music_Store_Analysis/README.md

 # Music_Store_Analysis
-This project uses SQL to analyze the dataset of  Music store.
-The goal of the project is to answer a set of questions about the store's business.
+This project uses MySQL to analyze the dataset of  Music store.
+The goal of the project is to answer a set of questions about the store's business using SQL queries.
 <br>
 Schema Diagram:<br>